slimgroup/Devito-Examples/README.md

 ## Installation

-To install this set of examples with it's dependencies run:
+To install this set of examples with its dependencies run in your terminal (OSX, Ubuntu):

 ```
 git clone https://github.com/slimgroup/Devito-Examples
 cd Devito-Examples
 pip install -e .
 ```

-This command will install all dependencies including [Devito] and wil lallow you to run the examples.
+This command will install all dependencies including [Devito] and will allow you to run the examples.
 To verify your installation you can run:

 ```
 python seismic/acoustic/acoustic_example.py -nd 1